antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 * Going back to the main of R2 the  **Nunes** set should still be selected.
-* Also check in the **Cohort Overview**  the annotation to see what kind is annotation is provided which could be handy to query this dataset.
+* Also check in the **Cohort Overview**  the annotation to see what kind is annotation is provided which could be handy to analyse this dataset.

-Q: Do you seen any interesting parameter(s) which have already been discussed during in the lectures (ignore all the metastasis tracks).
+Q: Do you see any interesting parameter(s) which have already been discussed during in the lectures (ignore all the metastasis tracks).

 A: MSI status, hypoxia condition etc etc